Either a bachelors degree or 120 credits at level 6 (degree level).

 Fees and funding

-If you already work with NHS patients in Yorkshire and the Humber or in the East Midlands, funding might be available.
+If you already work with NHS patients in NHS Yorkshire and the Humber or in the East Midlands, funding may be available.
 Contact us for more information.

 Qualification and course duration